Ngo Dinh Diem: Establishment of the Republic of Vietnam

-The Can Lao Party played a key role in Diệm's regime.
+The Cần Lao Party played a key role in Diệm's regime, often acting as much more than a tool of political organization.
 Initially, the party acted secretly based on a network of cells, and each member only knew the identities of a few other members.
 When necessary, the Party could assume the role of the government.
 After 1954, the existence of the party was recognized, but its activities were hidden from public view.
 In the early 1950s, Diệm and Nhu used the party to mobilize support for Diệm's political movements.
-According to the decree 116/BNV/CT of the Republic of Vietnam, the Can Lao Party was established on 2 September 1954.
-Personalism (Vietnamese: Chủ nghĩa nhân vị) officially became the basic doctrine of Diệm's regime since the Constitution's preface declared that "Building Politics, Economy, Society, Culture for the people based on respecting Personalism".
+According to the Republic of Vietnam decree 116/BNV/CT, the Cần Lao Party was established on 2 September 1954.
+Personalism, as part of Person Dignity Theory, officially became the basic doctrine of Diệm's regime, reflected in the Constitution's preface, which declared that "Building Politics, Economy, Society, Culture for the people based on respecting Personalism".